ManageEngine Logo

 2. Enable backup scheduling by clicking the enable button.

 3. Select the number of days from the combo box to schedule the backup process.
-For every n number of selected days the backup will be taken for the available data.

-5. In case of backup failure specify the notify email address in the given text field.
+5. In case of backup failure, specify the notify email address in the given text field.
 This is a mandatory field.

 7. Specify the Backup location in the given text field to store the backup data.